-Serious Fraud Solicitors & Serious Fraud Investigations
+Serious Fraud Solicitors & SFO Investigations

-Serious fraud involves acting dishonestly and wilfully to mislead an individual or business for significant, high-value gain.
+An offence of serious fraud involves acting dishonestly and wilfully to mislead an individual or business for significant, high-value gain.
 It is committed by providing false information or failing to disclose information and includes:

 Bribery and Corruption